surfacesyntacticud/mSUD_Chinese-Beginner/README.md

 ```

 ## Contact us
-If you have any question or wish to add your contribution, feel free to contact Kirian GUILLER, Qishen WU or Yixuan LI
+If you have any question or wish to add your contribution, feel free to contact Kirian GUILLER, Qishen WU, Yixuan LI, Yidi HUANG or Yingzi LIU